patxu/ClimbAR/README.md

       - use the `-img` and `-num` flag to train off one image. this is what we did when only had 7 images and had to generate training images from a single image
     - `opencv_createsamples -vec classifier/position_single -info info.dat -bg bg.dat`
     - `opencv_traincascade -data train_cascade/ -vec classifier/position_single -bg bg.dat -numPos 50 -numNeg 3`

+  - Classifying
+    - Classification is done in `KinectClassify`.
+The classifier used can be changed by updating the `classifierPath` in `KinectClassify`.
+We trained two classifiers, one for the classroom setting and one for the Dartmouth climbing gym, but any cascade classifier can be used if a new classifier is created for a specific environment.

 ## Deployment
 - hook up to a projector and run the Unity project!